Not Accepting Guests

 I love learning about how to make my profession more diverse and talking about how others can help.

-I can a lot about remote work and cities.
+I care a lot about remote work and city planning.

 I'm bad at languages but I long to get better.

-I know a lot about Canada and America! ;-)
+I know a lot about the oddities of British homes! ;-)

 What I Can Share with Hosts

 I'd be happy to help out around your house, take you out for dinner, help cook, and/or talk about whatever we both fancy.

 I'll probably insist I buy you a coffee/beer/tea/glass of wine!
 It's my treat for your generosity! :-)